nolash/swarm-adaptive-node/README.md

 For an overview of user stories and various phases in this work, see [overview.md](./overview.md).

+Draft of task scheduling can be found here [schedule.md](./schedule.md)

 ## DEPENDENCIES

 **This is a draft**